 (iii) Example 4.
 ABC Trucking hauls several types of widgets from the manufacturing plant to a "staging area" where the widgets are sorted.
 After sorting, XY Hauling transports some of the widgets from the staging area to local buyers and other widgets to the dock that is located approximately five miles from the staging area where the widgets are immediately loaded on a vessel for shipment to Japan.
 The dock and staging area are not within the corporate city limits of the same city.
 ABC Trucking may not take a deduction for amounts received for hauling widgets to the staging area.
 Even though some of the widgets ultimately were exported, ABC Trucking did not deliver the widgets to the dock where the widgets were loaded on a vessel.

 However, XY Hauling may take a deduction for the gross income for hauls from the staging area to the dock.
 The widgets were loaded on the vessel in their original form with no additional processing.
 The haul also did not originate or terminate within the corporate city limits of the same city or town.
 All the conditions were met for XY Hauling to claim the deduction.

-Example: Airport B Shuttle provides transportation to and from the airport for persons departing or arriving from destinations which may or may not be out of state.
+Example 5.
+Airport B Shuttle provides transportation to and from the airport for persons departing or arriving from destinations that may or may not be out of state.
 This service is not incidental to any interstate movement and thus gross income is taxable under either motor or urban transportation.